US firms in China most pessimistic since 1999, survey says

 Only 45 percent of respondents said they expected revenues to increase in 2025, AmCham Shanghai said, which would be a record low if realised.

-Just 12 percent ranked China as their headquarters’ top investment destination, according to the business chamber, which was also a record low.
+Just 12 percent ranked China as their headquarters’ top investment destination, also the lowest in the survey’s history, according to the business chamber.

 Businesses cited US-China tensions and broader geopolitical pressures as the biggest challenges to operating.